jostagirl/Resume/resumes/Master_Resume.md

 ---

 ## Projects

+### Advanced Environmental Monitoring (AEM) | AI Council Member | 2025 – Present

+- Participate in AEM’s AI Council to equip employees with confidence in using generative AI tools safely and effectively. #AI #GenAI #Training
+- Identify high-impact AI use cases to improve processes, workflow efficiency, and team productivity. #ProcessImprovement #OperationalEfficiency
+- Developed and presented AI 101 workshop, providing foundational knowledge on available tools, practical applications, and guidance on usage. #KnowledgeSharing
+- Contribute to a shared AI playbook to ensure consistent, responsible, and effective use of AI across the organization. #Documentation #ProcessStandardization

 ### System Recovery and Upgrade Initiative | High Sierra Electronics, Inc. | Apr 2024 – Mar 2025
 - Played a pivotal role in system recovery and upgrade for 400+ Low Water Crossing (LWC) sites.  #SystemRecovery #ProjectManagement #Communication